 4.21.3.3 Generally be aware of the operational and safety aspects of surf lifesaving RWCs and prepare if requested, suggested alterations to those systems.

-4.21.3.4 Responsible to provide assistance to the Education Manager on matters in regards to training and assessment of awards relating to the operation of ORBs.
+4.21.3.4 Responsible to provide assistance to the Education Manager on matters in regards to training and assessment of awards relating to the operation of RWCs.

 2.21.3.5 Prepared to attend relevant meetings upon request, and submit reports and recommendations to those meetings as necessary.